South African wine: History

 The roots of the South African wine industry can be traced to the explorations of the Dutch East India Company, which established a supply station in what is now Cape Town.
-A Dutch surgeon, Jan van Riebeeck, was assigned the task of managing the station and planting vineyards to produce wines and grapes.
+A Dutch surgeon, Jan van Riebeeck, was assigned the task of managing the station and establishing vineyards to produce wine.
 This was intended to ward off scurvy amongst sailors during their voyages along the spice route to India and the East.
-The first harvest was made on 2 February 1659 (as noted in Van Riebeeck's log) seven years after the landing in 1652.
+The first harvest was made on 2 February 1659 (as noted in Van Riebeeck's log), seven years after the landing in 1652.
 The man succeeding Van Riebeeck as governor of the Cape of Good Hope, Simon van der Stel, sought to improve the quality of viticulture in the region.
 In 1685, he purchased a large 750 ha estate just outside Cape Town, establishing the Constantia wine estate.
-After Van der Stel's death, the estate fell into disrepair, but was revived in 1778 when it was purchased by Hendrik Cloete.
+After Van der Stel's death, the estate fell into disrepair, but was revived in 1778 when Hendrik Cloete purchased it.